 - If a PLUS is borrowed and the borrower is subsequently totally, permanently disabled, or deceased, the loan is forgiven.

 - A PLUS Loan can also provide tax savings and incentives.
 Parents should check with a tax advisor to determine their eligibility.

-Federal and State Regulations require borrowers of Federal Stafford loans, Perkins loans, Federal TEACH grants, Wheelock College Loans, and MA State No Interest Loans who are no longer enrolled at least half-time to complete federally mandated exit counseling as soon as they cease enrollment.
+Federal and State Regulations require borrowers of Federal Stafford loans, Perkins loans, Federal TEACH grants, and Wheelock College Loans who are no longer enrolled at least half-time to complete federally mandated exit counseling as soon as they cease enrollment.
 This is a federal regulation and applies to all students who have graduated, officially withdrawn, dropped below half-time enrollment, transferred to another institution, or simply ceased enrollment at Wheelock College.
 While you may have been required to complete exit counseling in the past, but federal regulations require that you complete exit counseling every time you meet one of the above conditions.
 The purpose of this counseling is to help you to understand your rights and obligations as a student loan borrower.

 The Student Accounting office sends out notifications by email and by mail to describe the exit counseling requirements and procedures to graduating seniors, and students moving on to graduate school, leaving the College, and students who drop below half-time enrollment.
 Student borrowers must complete exit counseling to obtain an official transcript, participate in commencement or to obtain your diploma from the Wheelock College Registrar's office.
 The Financial Aid Office receives results of exit counseling weekly.
 Official transcripts may be released only after results are received.

 Exit counseling takes approximately 30-40 minutes to complete.
 You will need your FSA ID to log in.
 If you have lost or forgotten your FSA ID, you may apply for another at studentaid.gov/fsaid